 What is an overactive bladder?

-- excessive caffeine or alcohol intake;
+- excessive fluid and caffeine intake; and

 - hormonal changes during menopause.

 When to see a doctor for OAB